Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Hoof-like, grooved.
 Margin blunt and smooth.
 Solitary or in small

 groups.
 Especially birch trees, also beech, maple and elm.
-Inedible.
+Photograph

 Psilocybe sp Sherwood Forest, Nottinghamshire, (April